gregr/ina/nscheme/lib/nscheme/README.md

   * ultimately, a platform should abstract away its native language for normal use
     * publicly provide just eval, not racket-eval directly
       * internally, it would compose the frontend with racket-eval
+  * an alternative to Racket code generation is to only generate ASTs and run via ast.rkt (implementing ast-eval); no need for the full stage.rkt in this case
+    * if delimited control is omitted, Chez Scheme could easily implement ast-eval
+    * also a shortcut for inefficient, early versions of other backends, like JS

 * try bootstrapping the interpreter for self-hosting:
   * stage.rkt running stage.scm on both stage.scm and eval.scm; compile ast to Racket